Stephen Toope

 Stephen John Toope OC FRSC (born February 14, 1958) is a Canadian legal scholar, academic administrator and a scholar specializing in human rights, public international law and international relations.

-In April 2013 he announced he was stepping down as University of British Columbia (UBC) president, following an eight-year term.
-From October 2017 to September 2022, he was vice-chancellor of the University of Cambridge in the United Kingdom.
+In November 2022, he was appointed as the fifth president and CEO of the Canadian Institute for Advanced Research (CIFAR).
+Prior to this, he served for five years as the 346th Vice-Chancellor of the University of Cambridge.

 Education

 Toope graduated from Harvard College in 1979 with a bachelor's degree in English Literature and European History.
 He then received two law degrees – in common law and civil law – from the McGill University Faculty of Law in 1983, where he served as editor-in-chief of the McGill Law Journal.
 In 1987, he was awarded a Doctorate of Philosophy in arbitration law at Trinity College, Cambridge.